Class descriptions - Helsinki

 We will recap and polish Primary level dances in soft shoes (reel, slip jig) and in hard shoes (heavy jig, hornpipe).

 Besides basic technique, we’ll work to perfect the combinations, jumps, and rhythms required for the Primary level dances.
-During the autumn term we will concentrate to learn primary hornpipe.

 The class is suitable for dancers who have good familiarity with basic movements and basic technique and know several Beginner level dances in soft shoes and preferably at least one dance in hard shoes – typically after dancing for at least 2 years.